 In 2021, for the third year in a row, France held onto its position as the leading European economy for foreign investment, with 1,222 investment projects (a historic level) recorded, up 24% versus 2020 (compared with +5% for Europe as a whole).
 In Europe, the level of foreign investment was 12% lower than the record reached in 2017.

-France widened the gap with its main competitors: the United Kingdom posted a modest increase of 2% in its projects while Germany saw its number of projects fall by 10%.
+France widened the gap with its main competitors: the United Kingdom posted a modest increase of 2% in its projects, while Germany saw its number of projects fall by 10%.

 In 2021, foreign investment created 44,751 jobs in France, a sharp increase and in line with the figures presented in Business France’s Annual Report: Foreign investment in France.